Do I have to make a reservation?

 At what time must I arrive?

-You must arrive at the boarding dock in Cap-aux-Meules or Souris at least 1 hour before the scheduled departure of the CTMA Traversier.
+In hight season (June 15 to September 14) you must arrive at the boarding dock in Cap-aux-Meules or Souris at least 90 minutes before the scheduled departure of the CTMA Ferry.
+In low season (September 15 to June 14) you must arrive at the boarding dock in Cap-aux-Meules or Souris at least 60 minutes before the scheduled departure.
 For more information, read our Boarding policy.

 What do I need for boarding?

-When you arrive at the boarding dock, you will be asked for your name and reservation number.
+When you arrive at the boarding dock, you must then present your confirmation of your reservation (paper or electronic) so that you can be issued a boarding pass.
 For boarding, you must have with you all personal effects needed for the five-hour crossing, since you will not be able to return to your vehicle after the ship departs.

 When does boarding start?